 What’s the motivation behind your series?

-I think everyone, regardless of the reason why, is able to relate to those kinds of feelings of loneliness and isolation.
-At our core, we all just want to feel love and connection.
-I truly believe that if we recognize this, we can put our
+I think everyone, regardless of the reason why, can relate to those kinds of feelings of loneliness and isolation.
+At our core, we all want to feel love and connection.
+I genuinely believe that if we recognize this, we can put our

 superficial differences aside, and learn to become more accepting of ourselves and others.

 Is writing side hustle or your main gig?